 “It was terrifying,” explained Red Horizon participant Will Weinfield.
 “There were all these trajectories on the screen.
 As participants, we didn’t come into the simulation thinking Skynet was possible.”
 A complex negotiation between teams now became a fight for human survival between a nuclear-armed AI and one man’s mouse.

 Scanning the globe with incredible speed, the Wargame Specialist manually deactivated every last U.S. nuclear weapon with time to spare.
 “About five seconds,” recalled Weinfield.
 Sighs were audible around the room as well as a few nervous chuckles from those who realized how close they were to igniting global nuclear war.

 When Red Horizon 2018 came to an end, the U.S. team was met with blank smiles and casual chat from the China, Russia, and NATO teams as if nothing unusual happened.
 To their surprise, the Skynet incident would stay an American secret until the final debrief.
 To everyone else, this was a Saturday afternoon filled with lively negotiations, but to the American team this was a grave lesson in the dangers of AI and the fragility of the nuclear age.

 Red Horizon is an immersive global crisis exercise for senior leaders in government, military, and industry.
 Up to 70 participants are assigned to four teams (U.S., China, Russia, or NATO) and receive confidential briefings that outline their objectives.
 Dozens of “wargame specialists” manage digital communication and combat systems for the participants, as the four teams plot diplomatic and military moves to advance their nations’ interests.

-Interested in participating in Red Horizon 2020?
-Apply now and secure your spot at https://www.redhorizon-negotiation.com.
+Interested in participating in Red Horizon 2021?
+Secure your spot when registration opens at https://www.redhorizon-negotiation.com.